 - Sign up for an account and get a 15-day free trial of a full-featured online Celtx studio – all the tools you need to bring your scripts to camera: scriptwriting, breakdown, storyboarding, scheduling, budgeting, and cast and crew reports.
 Post trial you can continue using your studio for free scriptwriting.

 So those are the best Android apps for mobile filmmakers (Part 1).
 Stay tuned guys as we will publish more of it soon.
 Hope you enjoy this list as much as we do.
-Dont forget to follow us on our social media accounts for more updates.
-Also check “Why it’s bad to be a mobile filmmaker and an Android user at the same time!“.
+Don’t forget to follow us on our social media accounts for more updates.